Curtin-Colombo-Programming-Club/Hello-World/README.md

 ### STEP 2: PICK A LANGUAGE TO LEARN

-Think about long term goals;
+Think about long-term goals;
 1. Are you coding for fun?
 2. For work or study?
 3. Do you have a flexible timeline

-Languages like Python, java, HTML and CSS are beginner friendly, have a great supporting community and have a range of applications.
+Languages like Python, java, HTML and CSS are beginner-friendly, have a great supporting community and have a range of applications.
 Perfect for starting off.

 ### STEP 3: START LOOKING INTO ONLINE COURSES AND YOUTUBE TUTORIALS

 Of course, you have your uni classes to learn and work on.

 But also take the time to delve into the many fun and interactive tutorials and classes that are offered free of charge on the internet.

-Start small work on the basics and move upwards from there.
+Start working on the basics and move upwards from there.

 A few great places to check out free online courses are sites like
 * freeCodeCamp